-Chapter 7 bankruptcy in Minnesota is sometimes referred to as the “clean slate” or “fresh start” bankruptcy because most unsecured debt (such as medical bills, credit card debt and utility bills) is eliminated in this type of bankruptcy.
+Chapter 7 Bankruptcy in Minnesota is sometimes referred to as the “clean slate” or “fresh start” bankruptcy.

-Generally, it will take between four and six months to complete a Chapter 7 bankruptcy.
+- Generally, it will take between four and six months to complete a Chapter 7 bankruptcy in Minnesota.

-An experienced Minnesota bankruptcy lawyer will ensure all the steps of a bankruptcy filing are completed accurately and in a timely fashion.
+One of our experienced Minnesota bankruptcy lawyers will ensure all the steps of your bankruptcy filing are completed accurately and in a timely fashion.

 This means your bankruptcy is more likely to be discharged sooner with the advice and council of an experienced bankruptcy attorney in Minnesota.